jraps20/jrap-AzureVerticalScaling/README.md

 2. Select Account Settings > Run as accounts from the left hand navigation
 3. Select "Create" on the "Azure Run As Account"
 4. Create
 5. The name will be "AzureRunAsConnection".
-(This value is defaulted in the parameters.)
+(This value is defaulted in the scripts.)

 More information regarding Run As accounts: https://docs.microsoft.com/en-us/azure/automation/manage-runas-account